scds/text-analysis-3/tmpython.md

 ## **7.** Create a dictionary of words used in the corpus

-In order to be able to count the number of times a given word is used, a value that will be used in topic modeling, we will next create a dictionary of our tokens.
-A dictionary is another data type in Python.
+In order to be able to count the number of times a given word is used, a value needed for topic modeling, we will next create a dictionary from our tokens using the `tuple` data structure in Python (not to be confused with the `dict` or dictionary data structure).
+A tuple is like a list except that it is immutable - because we do not want our dictionary to change!
+Our tuple data structure stores two items in a (key, value) pair; e.g. (1, 8).

     # Create dictionary of all words in texts
     id2word = corpora.Dictionary(data_words)